-All faculty/staff who are retired may request an ID with all rights, privileges and access including discounts, access to Lilly Center, etc. associated with the ID card
+ID cards should be returned as University property to the exiting employee's supervisor.
+Supervisors will send to the HR office.
+Retirees may request an ID with all rights, privileges and access including discounts, access to Lilly Center, etc. associated with the ID card.

 Notifying Other Offices

-The Office of Human Resources will notify, by email, the Accounting Office, Facility Management, Public Safety, the ID Desk, and Information Services (and other appropriate individuals/departments if appropriate) of the termination of the faculty/staff member upon the scheduling of the exit interview appointment.
+The Office of Human Resources will notify, by email, the Accounting Office, Facility Management, Public Safety, the ID Desk, and Information Services (and other appropriate individuals/departments if appropriate) of the termination of the faculty/staff member upon receipt of the Personnel Action Form confirming the termination.

 Contact Human Resources with any questions: 765-658-4181